 Under section 512 of title 17, the Office is required to maintain a “current directory” of agents that have been designated by service providers to receive notifications of claimed infringement.
 Since 1998, service providers have submitted paper designations to the Office, which the Office then scanned and posted on the Office’s website to make them available to the public.
-To modernize its practices, the Office has created a new fully-electronic online system through which service providers can more efficiently submit and update, and the public can more easily search for and find, designated agent information.
-The adopted final rule governs service provider use of the new system and updates what is required of service providers to remain compliant with section 512(c)(2).
+To modernize its practices, the Office created a fully-electronic online system through which service providers can more efficiently submit and update, and the public can more easily search for and find, designated agent information.
+The adopted final rule governs service provider use of this system and updated what is required of service providers to remain compliant with section 512(c)(2).

 Any service provider (within the meaning of 17 U.S.C.
 512(k)(1)) seeking the safe harbor protections of section 512.
 Related or affiliated service providers that are separate legal entities (e.g., corporate parents and subsidiaries) are considered separate service providers, and each must have its own separate designation.